healthety/observer/README.md

 First of all you need to install [Node](https://github.com/joyent/node/wiki/Installation) and the packet manager [npm](https://github.com/isaacs/npm#readme).

-Then install Healthety by running:
+Then install Healthety OSX Client by running:

     $ git clone repo; cd repo
-    $ git submodule init; git submodule udpdate
+    $ git submodule init; git submodule update
     $ npm install growl

 ## Usage

-    var server = require('healthety');
-    server.run(
-      8124, // http server port
-      41234 // UDP server port
-    );

-Open http://localhost:8124 in your browser.

-To report data you can use our worker.
-Currently there is a [Ruby](https://github.com/healthety/ruby_worker) and [PHP](https://github.com/healthety/php_worker) worker.
-We'll publish very soon a JavaScript worker library.
+Change the limits at the beginning of main.js to your needs and run the client with:

+    $ ./main.js

-## Basic Auth
+## Geektool

-Optional you can use basic auth to protect your reports.

-    var server = require('healthety');
-    server.run(
-      8124, // http server port
-      41234, // UDP server port,
-      {basicAuth: {user: 'admin', pass: 'secret'}}
-    );
+Create a command geeklet and paste the following command:

+    cat $FOLDER/status